- What if my dog needs to see the doctor?

 What if my dog needs to see the doctor?

 The Paws Chateau staff is always on the lookout for changes in behavior.
-If need be, the owner is contacted immediately and the dog is either taken to his/her own veterinarian or to our on-call veterinarian.
+If need be, the owner is contacted immediately and the dog is taken to our on-call veterinarian.

 When are you guys around?